New Homeschooler FAQs

 2. Non-Textbook Approach

 There is also the Eclectic, or Mixed approach, that many homeschoolers use.
 It takes what works of each style above and integrates them together.
-There is no set right or wrong way in this, but what works best for each individual family.
+There is no set right or wrong way in this; find what works best for your family.